 The legal provisions designed to prevent tax evasion specify that individuals filing a tax return in Greece are taxed on the higher of their declared income or imputed income.
 Income is imputed on the basis of living expenditure or acquisition of certain assets.
 The main factors considered in imputing income from living expenses or acquisitions are:

-- the deemed rental payments for a secondary residence or more than one secondary residencies, as well as a primary residence (by reference to the residence’s surface)
+- The deemed rental payments for a secondary residence or more than one secondary residencies, as well as primary residence (by reference to the residence’s surface)

-- amounts donated to non–state institutions or to individuals including monetary parental donations
+- Amounts donated to individuals including monetary parental donations

-Under certain circumstances, taxpayers have the right to contest the imputed income assessed on the basis of their lifestyle by providing evidence that the difference between the imputed income and the declared income is covered by borrowing or savings that have been taxed or exempted from tax in the past from gifts, which have been subject to or exempt from gift tax, income taxed abroad (or exempted), and imported to Greece, and so on.
+Under certain circumstances, taxpayers have the right to contest imputed income assessed on the basis of their lifestyle by providing evidence that the difference between the imputed income and the declared income is covered b borrowing or savings that have been taxed or exempted from tax in the past from gifts, which have been subject to or exempt from gift tax, income taxed abroad (or exempted), and imported to Greece etc.

 Although married persons are taxed separately on their own income they are required to file a joint tax return.

-The official currency of Greece is the Euro (EUR).
+The official Greece currency is the Euro (EUR).